-Boom Supersonic: 'Anywhere in the world in four hours for $100'
+Boom Supersonic aims to fly 'anywhere in the world in four hours for $100'

 "That barrier of time is what keeps us apart.
 We believe it's deeply important to break the time barrier, more so than the sound barrier."

-Designed to seat between 65 and 88 people, Overture will focus on over 500 primarily transoceanic routes that will benefit from the aircraft's Mach-2.2 speeds -- about three times as fast as today's subsonic commercial jets.
+Designed to seat between 65 and 88 people, Overture will focus on over 500 primarily transoceanic routes that will benefit from the aircraft's Mach-2.2 speeds -- more than twice as fast as today's subsonic commercial jets.

 A journey from New York to London would take just three hours and 15 minutes while Los Angeles to Sydney would be cut down to eight and a half hours.